C/C++ CTest Test Case Generation

 • CMake (includes CTest)

-• gcov and gcovr
+• gcovr

 Usage